Judge blocks part of Trump's sanctuary cities executive order

 "The Counties have demonstrated that they are likely to succeed on the merits of their challenge to Section 9(a) of the Executive Order, that they will suffer irreparable harm absent an injunction, and that the balance of harms and public interest weigh in their favor," Orrick wrote.

-"This is an absolutely huge win," James Williams, counsel to Santa Clary County, told CNN.
+"This is an absolutely huge win," James Williams, counsel to Santa Clara County, told CNN.
 "The threat to withhold funds from state and local governments in this executive order is dead."

+"Faced with the law, the Trump administration was force to back down," San Francisco city attorney Dennis Herrera said in a statement.
+"This is why we have courts -- to halt the overreach of a president and an attorney general who either don't understand the Constitution or choose to ignore it."

+If the case is appealed, it will go before the 9th Circuit Court, a body whose judges trend to the left.
+It was the 9th Circuit that upheld a nationwide block on Trump's controversial first travel ban, a ruling that effectively forced the administration to re-write the law in a second attempt to get it past the courts.
+That second attempt has also been blocked as it works its way through the process.
+Williams said lawyers are "absolutely" prepared to defend the ruling and are "very confident" they will prevail.

 Order 'toothless'?